Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: The Evaluation System of Codable LLM Watermarking

 \subsection{Robustness Against Attacks}

 Texts generated by LLMs are usually modified before they are actually used for the purpose of polishing or detection escaping.
 Thus, the watermarking algorithms need to ensure robustness in the face of various corruptions and attacks.
-We summarize the three most representative attacks threatening the success of LLM watermarking: (1)~\textbf{Copy-Paste Attack}~\citep{reliability_of_watermark}, where LLM-generated text fragments are mixed with human-written text fragments; (2)~\textbf{Substitution Attack}, where individual or sequential tokens are synonymously replaced based on human knowledge or masked language models like BERT~\citep{bert} or RoBERTa~\citep{roberta}; (3)~\textbf{Paraphrase Attack}~\citep{paraphrasing_attack}, where the entire LLM-generated text is paraphrased by human or model, resulting in a complete reconstruction of the original text.
-Paraphrase attack poses an extremely difficult challenge for the watermarking algorithms~\citep{paraphrasing_attack}.
+We summarize the two most representative attacks threatening the success of LLM watermarking: (1)~\textbf{Copy-Paste Attack}~\citep{reliability_of_watermark}, where LLM-generated text fragments are mixed with human-written text fragments; (2)~\textbf{Substitution Attack}, where individual or sequential tokens are synonymously replaced based on human knowledge or masked language models like BERT~\citep{bert} or RoBERTa~\citep{roberta}.